 3.1 Google Search Console

 If pages have duplicate titles or duplicate descriptions, that’s almost never a good thing.
-Clicking on it will reveal the URLs that have duplicate titles or descriptions and will help you identify the problem.
+Clicking on it will reveal the URLs with duplicate titles or descriptions and will help you identify the problem.
 The issue is that if you have an article like the one about keyword X, and it shows up in two categories, the titles might be different.
 They might, for instance, be ‘Keyword X – Category X – Example Site’ and ‘Keyword X – Category Y – Example Site’.
 Google won’t pick those up as duplicate titles, but you can find them by searching.

 3.2 Searching for titles or snippets

-There are several search operators that are very helpful for cases like these.
+There are several search operators that are very helpful in cases like these.
 If you’d want to find all the URLs on your site that contain your keyword X article, you’d type the following search phrase into Google:

 site:example.com intitle:"Keyword X"

 Google will then show you all pages on example.com that contain that keyword.
 The more specific you make that

 intitle part of the query, the easier it is to weed out duplicate content.
 You can use the same method to identify duplicate content across the web.
 Let’s say the full title of your article was ‘Keyword X – why it is awesome’, you’d search for:

 And Google would give you all sites that match that title.
 Sometimes it’s worth even searching for one or two complete sentences from your article, as some scrapers might change the title.
 In some cases, when you do a search like that, Google might show a notice like this on the last page of results: